While our company offers web design and development services for auto parts ecommerce companies, we don’t take on every project that comes our way.

-Tip #2.
-Study the big players in your industry and across the web.
 Want to be successful selling products online?
 Model your site after companies that are already doing a good job.
-Study Amazon.com, Zappos.com, BestBuy.com, AutoAnything.com, plus any ecommerce websites in your niche.
-Make note of what features these sites have, how their shopping carts work, how their products are organized, etc.
+Study Amazon.com, Zappos.com, BestBuy.com, AutoAnything.com, JCWhitney.com, plus any ecommerce website in your niche that you know to be successful.
+Try and answer the following questions:

-Studying these sites will give you insights into standards and best practices, as well as help you answer the questions that your designer will be asking you about how you want things to work.
+Studying the competition will give you insights into standards and best practices, as well as help you answer the questions that your designer will be asking about how you want things to work on your site.

-Tip #3.
-Make two lists.
-The first list is for all your absolutely must-have website features.
+The first list is for all your must-have website features.
 The second list is for all the want-but-don’t-need website features.

 It’s important to create these lists before you contact a designer, as you want to be able to ask them what they think about your list of wants, as well as ask them to prepare a quote for both lists (or, if possible, a quote for all your needs plus prices for each want).